christophergarthwood/appdevstig_docs/Template_001_ProjectDocumentation_Standards.md

  - *Standard:* [Code Review](./Template_005_CodeReviewStandard.md)
  - *References:* APSC-DV-\*, multiple ASD references.

 A code review is when one or more developers check someone else’s computer program code to find mistakes, improve quality, and make sure it follows agreed-upon rules before the code is added to the final project.
-It helps catch problems early and keeps the software working well.
+It helps to catch problems early and keeps the software working well.

 <a name="configuration_management_standard"/>

 #### Configuration Management Standard
- - *Structure:* Must be utilized and must be a centralized softare server solution, like Git or another version management system.
+ - *Structure:* Must be utilized and must be a centralized software server solution, like Git or another version management system.
  - *Format:* Markdown document with template in central repository, use pandoc for transformation with other formats.
  - *Methods of work implementation:*  Performed with branch, trunk, tag strategy.
 Code changes are every few hours, server configuration changes are at change.
  - *Project Artifact Location:* Central location, must be a repository.
-System Administrators have first priority with Technical Lead providing support.
+System Administrators have priority with Technical Lead providing support.
  - *Periodicity of Update:* Performed no less than every few hours on your branch and pushed to the central server (upstream).
  - *Comments:* None
  - *Standard:* [Configuration Management Standard](./Template_006_ConfigurationManagementStandard.md)